SamedhG/blog/content/post/reminiscing.md

 break building something rather than playing video games all day.

 ### Security?
-To be honest I asked my school, which was using a completely manual process at the time, to use my system and they decided against using my project.
+I asked my school, which was using a completely manual process at the time, to use my system and they decided against using my project.
 I couldn't understand it at the time, and boy am I glad they chose to not use it.
 Looking back, the